 One experiment included on the Apollo 17 mission is the Surface Electrical Properties Experiment.
 Here the Receiver-Recorder portion is in deployment configuration.
 This experiment is designed to collect data about the electromagnetic energy transmission, absorption and reflection qualities of the lunar surface.

-About the Surface
+About the surface(opens in new tab)

 Once the Apollo 17 crew reach the surface at the Taurus-Littrow landing site, the Surface Electrical Properties Experiment will be deployed.
 Here the transmitter for this experiment is deployed.
 The experiment will determine lunar surface layering, water presence and electrical properties of lunar materials.